allenai/natural-instructions/tasks/README.md

 `task1314_country_abbreviation` | Given a country name, return the abbrevation name of the given country | Answer Generation `task1315_find_range_array` | Given a list of integers, find the range of the list  | Answer Generation `task1316_remove_duplicates_string` | Given a string, remove all the duplicate characters from the string  | Answer Generation
+`task1378_quarel_correct_answer_generation` | Given a sentence and a question, write the correct answer based on the sentence. | Answer Generation
+`task1379_quarel_incorrect_answer_generation` | Given a sentence and a question, write the incorrect answer based on the sentence. | Incorrect Answer Generation
+`task1380_quarel_correct_option_generation` | Given a sentence and a question, choose the correct option number instead of exact answer based on the sentence. | Answer Generation
+`task1381_quarel_incorrect_option_generation` | Given a sentence and a question, choose the incorrect option number instead of exact answer based on the sentence. | Incorrect Answer Generation
+`task1382_quarel_write_correct_answer` | Writing a correct answer to a given question based on a given sentence. | Answer Generation
+`task1383_quarel_write_incorrect_answer` | Writing a incorrect answer to a given question based on a given sentence. | Incorrect Answer Generation
+`task1384_deal_or_no_dialog_classification` | Given a dialogue, classify whether both participants agree to the deal | Classification